Sweetener World Tour

-The Sweetener World Tour was the fourth concert tour and third arena tour by American singer, songwriter, and actress Ariana Grande, in support of her fourth and fifth studio albums, Sweetener (2018) and Thank U, Next (2019).
+The Sweetener World Tour was the fourth concert tour and third arena tour by American singer Ariana Grande, in support of her fourth and fifth studio albums, Sweetener (2018) and Thank U, Next (2019).
 Led by Live Nation Entertainment, the tour was officially announced on October 25, 2018.
 It began on March 18, 2019, at the Times Union Center in Albany, New York, and concluded on December 22, 2019, in Inglewood, California at The Forum, visiting cities in North America and Europe throughout 97 dates.
 Frequent collaborators and backup dancers of Grande, Brian and Scott Nicholson served as creative directors and LeRoy Bennett was enlisted as production designer.

 The tour received positive reviews from critics, who complimented the stage design and Grande's vocals.
 The Sweetener World Tour was attended by 1.3 million people and grossed $146.6 million from 97 shows, surpassing her previous concert tour, the Dangerous Woman Tour, as her highest-grossing tour to date.
 Throughout the tour, Grande partnered with nonprofit organization HeadCount to register new voters ahead of the 2020 United States presidential election, breaking its all-time voter registration record with 33,381 registrations.

 Multiple shows across the tour were recorded for the live album K Bye for Now (SWT Live), which was released on December 23, 2019, a day after the final show in Inglewood, California.
 A concert film documenting the tour entitled Ariana Grande: Excuse Me, I Love You was released to Netflix on December 21, 2020.

 Background

 On May 6, 2018, Grande finally hinted a tour via her official Twitter account, shortly after announcing the title for her upcoming album on The Tonight Show Starring Jimmy Fallon.
 Three months later, she announced that there were plans for a tour, stating that her team were "workin [sic] on it all now".
-Grande embarked on a promotional concert tour for Sweetener, The Sweetener Sessions, which began on August 20, 2018, in New York City and ended on September 4, 2018, in London, United Kingdom.
+Grande embarked on a promotional concert tour for Sweetener, the Sweetener Sessions, which began on August 20, 2018, in New York City and ended on September 4, 2018, in London, United Kingdom.
 Tour passes were also made available via her official website shortly after.
 Grande announced the title of the tour as the "Sweetener World Tour" on October 24, 2018, announcing its North American dates a day later.